Inferno265/Core/README.md

 ## Installation

-Download file core.exe and put it into C:\Core
+Download file core.exe and corec.exe and put it into C:\Core

 Then add C:\Core into the env variables and restart